westonkl/InterviewPrep/README.md

       - UPSERT operation (insert or update)

 ## DCL:
-- DCL is short name of **Data Control Language** which includes commands such as GRANT and mostly concerned with rights, permissions and other controls of the database system.
+- DCL is short for **Data Control Language** and is mostly concerned with rights, permissions and other controls of the database system.
    - **GRANT**
       - allow users access privileges to the database
    - **REVOKE**
       - withdraw users access privileges given by using the GRANT command

 ## TCL:
-- TCL is short name of **Transaction Control Language** which deals with a transaction within a database.
+- TCL is short for **Transaction Control Language** which deals with a transaction within a database.
    - **COMMIT**
       - commits a Transaction
    - **ROLLBACK**